DynamicalSystemsGroup/bdp-lib/Research Notes/WIP AI for BDP.md

     - We likely also want to do it in smaller pieces
 - The paper makes clear that this is not a replacement for software engineers but rather a recommendation system

+### Deployment

+- "The deployment workflow thus follows a gradual incremental deployment plan, in which the MVP is gradually evolved and matured from proof of concept to deployed tool/infrastructure, over a series of increasingly larger-scale, and increasingly less tightly constrained trials."
+    - Likewise we can start with tightly constrained trials and move on to larger-scale ones
+- One avenue of feedback was during a test-a-thon where engineers took a week to build out tests

 ## Application to AI for BDP

 ### Overall Objectives

 - Taking the ideaology of this as a recommender system for engineers rather than a replacement similar to the paper is key
 - This further raises the question of whether we want the AI to produce multiple options for potential implementation
+- Following a similar deployment of being with tightly constrained trials and moving outwards into larger scale experiments is the right direction

 ### Filtering System